wjcloudy/cangaroo/README.md

 * display #warnings, #passive, #busoff, #restarts of socketcan devices

 ### trace window
-* message filtering
 * assign colors to can interfaces / messages
 * limit displayed number of messages
 * show error frames and other non-message frames
 * sort signals by startbit, name or position in candb

-### raw message generator
-* provide a simple way to generate raw can messages

 ### CanDB based generator
 * generate can messages from candbs